anoma/namada/README.md

 The transaction code can currently be built from [tx_template](../tx_template) and validity predicates from [vp_template](../vp_template), which is Rust code compiled to wasm.

-The transaction template calls `transfer` function from the host environment (Anoma shell) with some hard-coded values for the transfer source, destination and amount (this is temporary until we have more complete storage API for transactions).

-The validity predicate template receives the `transfer` data and can validate a transaction and the key changes that is has performed modification.
+The transaction template calls functions from the host environment.
+The validity predicate template can validate a transaction and the key changes that is has performed.

 The validity predicate is currently hard-coded in the shell and used for every account.
 To experiment with a different validity predicate, build it from the template and restart the shell.